Validate on the Warring Stakes Testnet

 - Additional bounties will be announced on our social media channels.
 Basically we need help in development, ecosystem and community.
 Please do not hesitate to reach out to us if you have any ideas.

 - Please refer to these guidelines on Github

 - Can I get started now?

 Yes!
-Simply click on the Warring Stakes’ Incentivized Testnet Competition link and join the fun straight away.
+Simply click on the Warring Stakes’ Incentivized Testnet Competition link and join the fun!

-So, the sooner you start, the sooner you can plan your validation setup, and get strategizing to collect as much stake as possible!
+The sooner you start, the sooner you can plan your validation setup and strategize to collect as much stake as possible!

 - What does a validator do?

 A validator is responsible for running a full node on the Meter network and participates in consensus by broadcasting votes.

 The main role of a validator is to commit new blocks to the chain.
 Validators receive a network reward in exchange for their services.

 Validators’ must also vote on new network proposals.
 Their voting power is weighted according to the stakes that are delegated to them, regardless of whether the stakes are self-delegated or delegated by other network participants.